tslamic/AndroidDeviceNames/README.md

 | `currentDeviceName(String fallback)`| Same as above, but returns `fallback` if the model is unknown. |
 | `deviceName(String model, String fallback)` | Returns a user-friendly name for the specified `model`, or `fallback`, if model is unknown. |

-### Not backwards compatible with v1
+### Not backwards compatible with v1 or v2, sorry.

-If you've been using AndroidDeviceNames v1, please note that v2 is not backwards compatible.
-Updating should be trivial and result in minimal code change though.
+If you've been using AndroidDeviceNames v1 or v2, please note that this version is not backwards compatible.
+Updating should be trivial, result in minimal code change and is highly encouraged.

 ### Contributions